This post may contain affiliate links. See my disclosure for more info.

 - Shreds and flakes: Look for organic and unsweetened.
 Commercial shredded coconut contains sugar and preservatives to make it last longer than it should.

 - Milk and cream: Widely available canned.
 The cream separates from the milk and rises to the top.
 To blend them back together, shake the can before you open it or leave them separated and scoop the cream off the top.

 - Water: Drained from the center cavity of the fruit and sold fresh from vendors at the beach or in cans and cartons at the supermarket.
-When buying storebought, look for products whos only ingredient is coconut water.
+When buying store-bought, look for products whose only ingredient is coconut water.
 Many contain added sugar and preservatives.

 - Oil: A great source of healthy fat and comes in extra virgin, virgin, and refined.
 Virgin has a light coconutty taste while refined has no taste at all.
 Look for organic sources.

-- Flour: An absorbant flour used in gluten-free baked goods like in these homemade peanut butter m&ms.
+- Flour: An absorbent flour used in gluten-free baked goods like in these homemade peanut butter m&ms.